pradeepkalla12/protractor_starter/README.md

 # protractor_starter
 A starter for Protractor which is an end to end automation test framework.
 This explanation is not intended to tell, how to write a protractor test.
-I am emphasizing more on how protractor works, it's setup and common problems.
+I am emphasizing more on how protractor works, it's setup and common problems during setup.

 ## Features
 ### Test Like a User